Stacked Bar Chart Visualization with lc_pie_bar_*

 - Breakout labels appear beside highlighted segments showing the label and display value

-- The legend shifts down to clear the waterfall rows
+- The legend shifts down to clear the expanded rows

 - Rows stagger in with a slight delay between them (~0.08s)